reichlab/docs.zoltardata/docs/QueryFormat.md

 {"timezeros": [739, 738]}  # get data only for either of these two time zeros.
 739 = "2020-05-14", 738 = "2020-05-09"
 ```

 5) Filter by forecast *type*: Pass a list of string types in the `types` field.
 Choices are `bin`, `named`, `point`, `sample`, and `quantile`.
-Treated as "OR".
 Example:
 ```json
 {"types": ["point", "quantile"]}  # get only point and quantile data
 ```

-The lists in 1, 2, 3, and 4 operate as "OR" on their own, but they are combined as "AND"s.
+The lists in 1 through 5 operate as "OR" on their own but are combined in the final query as "AND"s.
 Here's an example:

 ```json
 {"models": [150, 237],